ArrakisFinance/v2-periphery/README.md

     );
 ```

-- if RemoveLiquidityData.gaugeAddress is filled, this function will validate if the gauge's `staking_token()` matches the vault address, claim rewards for the user and unstake.
+- if RemoveLiquidityData.gauge is filled, this function will validate if the gauge's `staking_token()` matches the vault address, claim rewards for the user and unstake.

 ## swapAndAddLiquidity